-ASE_INT.1-1 The evaluator shall check that the ST introduction contains an ST reference, a TOE overview and a TOE description.
+ASE_INT.1-1 The evaluator shall check that the ST introduction contains an ST reference, a TOE reference, a TOE overview and a TOE description.

 ASE_INT.1.2C The ST reference shall uniquely identify the ST.

 ASE_INT.1-2 The evaluator shall examine the ST reference to determine that it uniquely identifies the ST.